programmableinfrastructure/p24e.io/_guides/service-discovery/vulcand-etcd.md

 ![example_com](https://cloud.githubusercontent.com/assets/680124/9721333/aeb836e8-55d3-11e5-9ecf-1eb707fcd81b.png)

 ### Hints
-If you're sitting behind a proxy you have to run an own discovery enpoint behind the proxy or if possible try to bypass the proxy.
+If you're sitting behind a proxy you have to run an own discovery endpoint behind the proxy or if possible try to bypass the proxy.
 On a local machine mobile tethering will do the trick.

 ### pros and cons of using vulcand
 Pros: